 Extend C Drive By Using Free Space from Other Partitions

 There may be a case if you don’t have unallocated space but some space available in other partitions.
-You can use that extra space to extend C drive.
+You can use that extra space to extend the C drive.

 This software will help you to use that extra space to merge it with the C drive.
 (Or any other partition, C drive is an example in this article).

-Step 1: Launch the software.
+1: Launch the software.

-Step 2: Right-click on the C drive, and select ‘Resize/Move partition’.
+2: Right-click on the C drive, and select ‘Resize/Move partition’.

-Step 3: Check the option reading ‘Assign free space from partition’ and from the drop-down menu, select the drive from which you want to use the free space.
+3: Check the option reading ‘Assign free space from partition’ and from the drop-down menu, select the drive from which you want to use the free space.

-Step 4: Use the slider to resize the C drive.
+4: Use the slider to resize the C drive.
 Drag the slider to the right and click on OK.

-Step 5: Click on the ‘Apply’ option from the top-left corner.
+5: Click on the ‘Apply’ option from the top-left corner.

-Step 6: In the new menu, click on ‘Proceed’.
+6: In the new menu, click on ‘Proceed’.
 Click on Yes to confirm.

 Let the process complete and then restart your computer.